Papapodoulus/TuerklingenPHP/README.md

 # timbrePHP
-A simple doorbell made with PHP, Javascript and JQuery
+A simple doorbell made with PHP, Javascript and JQuery.